 Robots have been mass-produced to help with agriculture, defence, timber production and simple household chores—and now they're starting to rebel.
-You're a mentally-unstable KGB special agent called P-3, and the government has sent you to investigate a manufacturing facility that's fallen silent.
+You play Major Nechaev, a mentally unstable KGB special agent codenamed P-3, and the government has sent you to investigate a manufacturing facility that's fallen silent.

 On arrival it's clear that everything is, to put it mildly, royally fucked.
-Robots are out of control, once-dead creatures walk again, and traps are set to ensnare any who enter.
+Robots are out of control, once-dead creatures walk again, and traps have been set to ensnare any who enter.
 It's your job to find out what's happened and put an end to the chaos.

 Atomic Heart system requirements